Roswell Records: Roswell Films

 On May 15, 2014, it was announced that the Foo Fighters' eighth album would be released in the fall of 2014, and that the band would commemorate the album and their 20th anniversary with a television miniseries.
 Each song on the new album was recorded in a different city, featuring "local legends" on each song and lyrics inspired by the "experiences, interviews and personalities that became part of the process."
 It was later announced the series to be titled, Foo Fighters: Sonic Highways and was set to broadcast on HBO on October 17, 2014.
 With each of the eight episodes is presented as an exploration of the musical history of a different American city through a series of interviews by Grohl.
 The group is also shown incorporating what they learned from the interviews into the writing and recording of a new song in or near that city.
 The series received equal acclaim to Sound City with the series receiving four nominations at the 67th Primetime Creative Arts Emmy Awards and ultimately winning two of the four.

 In February 2021, it was announced that Grohl would be producing and directing a documentary streaming television series, based on the autobiographical novel From Cradle to Stage: Stories from the Mothers Who Rocked and Raised Rock Stars by his mother Virginia Grohl.
 The series, From Cradle to Stage premiered exclusively on Paramount+ on May 6, 2021, airing six episodes.
 In April 2021, it was announced Grohl directed a documentary What Drives Us, on van touring.
 It was released on April 30, 2021, on the Coda Collection via Amazon Prime.
 In November 2021, it was reported that a film starring the Foo Fighters, titled Studio 666 was shot in secret with filming taking place in the same house the band recorded their album Medicine at Midnight.
-Nearing the end of filming in early 2020, production was shutdown due to the COVID-19 pandemic in the United States.
+Nearing the end of filming in early 2020, production was shut down due to the COVID-19 pandemic in the United States.
 Production resumed in Los Angeles months later, becoming one of the first films to do so during the pandemic.

 On December 2, 2021, a sneak peek trailer was uploaded to the band's YouTube channel.
 The official trailer was announced through the band's Twitter on January 10, and was released on January 11.
 The film was released theatrically on February 25, 2022, by Open Road Films.